Mowing the lawn is a simple job, right?

-I recognize that’s all a little specific, and you might not want to bother with the exact measurements.
+I recognize that’s all pretty specific, and you might not want to bother with the exact measurements.
 If that’s the case, then you can follow this general rule of thumb:

 And if you’re still unsure as to the type of grass you have, you can check out the video below – or head over to this article on the different types of grass seed – which can also help you with overseeding.

 If all these inches are a little overwhelming, you can always go back to the rule of thirds, as mentioned earlier.